 It is highly encouraged that you do an away rotation.
 Away rotations are important because they provide the opportunity for you learn in a different hospital setting which expands your view of emergency medicine.

 When should I do an away rotation?
 Preferably, this should be done after you have done an EM rotation here at UVA.
 Ensure that after you do your rotation, you meet with Dr. Huff or another faculty member who can provide valuable feedback that you can use and apply to when going to your next rotation.
 UVA opens up it’s away rotation slots in May.
-You can contact the program before then the express interest and find out the details of applying.
+You may contact the program before then to express interest and to get information about the application process.

-What program should you rotate at?
-Primarily, you should rotate at a program you are interested in matching at.
+Where should I do my away rotation?
+You should apply to programs that interest you and ones you would like to match with.
 An away rotation will allow you to check out the program first hand.
 Also, you will have the opportunity to make a good impression on the program.
-Therefore it is important that you work very hard on the away rotation.
+Therefore, it is important that you work very hard on the away rotation.
 In addition to representing yourself, you are representing UVA’s School of Medicine.

 This is a list of books that are used on several of the electives and that EM residents use.